djoek/swotbot/README.md

 # SWOTbot

 SWOTbot is an AI-powered tool that generates comprehensive SWOT (Strengths, Weaknesses, Opportunities, Threats) analyses for your project outlines.
-It uses AI agents to analyze your project description and provide professional, factual, and straightforward insights.
+It uses AI agents to analyse your project description and provide professional, factual, and straightforward insights.

+This is not intended as a production tool.
+It's a fun little tool that demos the possibilities of agentic AI using https://www.agno.com/

+## Example

+in the `examples/` folder you can read what SWOTbot wrote about itself.

 ## Setup Instructions